Advanced CloudFormation Skills

 Once a command has been acknowledged by CloudFormation, CloudFormation begins issuing resource commands to a new stack instance model in its system.
 A stack instance is simply a line item in the console that you can observe.
 CloudFormation generally uses the term stack to describe what I call a stack instance, but I want to be extra clear that we understand that this is a single representation of a reusable template.
 When CloudFormation issues the command to the stack instance, the stack instance will further delegate the command to an actual resource within its template.
 This is done implicitly with any built-in resources as CloudFormation will know how to do a creation operation on anything that comes from CloudFormation itself.

 The resource itself is responsible for implementing logic that interprets the property values that are passed in, and creating the resource represented by that JSON.
 Once that creation or failure is complete, the resource responds back to the stack instance to tell it how that individual resource performed during its create, update, or delete.
 Then the notification about the individual resource is passed back up to CloudFormation.
-CloudFormation then publishes the event, which contains data around reason for failures or reasons for success to SNS.
-When publishing to SNS, CloudFormation can either publish to a new topic that is created during the spin up of the stack itself, or to an existing topic that you define by the ARN.
+CloudFormation then publishes the event, which contains data around reasons for failures or reasons for success to SNS.
+When publishing to SNS, CloudFormation can either publish to a new topic that is created during the spin-up of the stack itself, or to an existing topic that you define by the ARN.

 In typical SNS fashion, once the topic receives a message, it broadcasts that message to multiple users or consumers.
 There are two main applications for this type of topic.
 One, being a user subscription, where we just want to manually monitor what is happening with the stack.
 Or two, a custom listener that implements custom logic while listening to an SNS stream and then implements custom behavior.
 I use Lambda here in my example because it is a convenient SNS subscriber.
 However, you can use any SNS subscriber you want.
 The SNS subscriber should then implement and custom behavior that you want, such as fanning notifications out or executing other stack logic, and then respond to the user.

 So let's quickly recap the entire flow, since it's pretty complex.
-First we have a request that needs to be composed and sent to CloudFormation.
+First, we have a request that needs to be composed and sent to CloudFormation.
 Once CloudFormation has issued a command, it then immediately acknowledges or errors out with basic messaging around the type of error and such.
 The response to the command is then sent to the user as a pass/fail validation, where fail represents any upfront easy template validation issues that CloudFormation could detect, and a pass means that the stack has begun creating, updating, or deleting.

 Once the user receives a passing response, which will contain the ARN at the created stack, the user has the opportunity to pull the service to see the status manually.
 CloudFormation also begins issuing resource commands to the stack instance, which then delegates the commands to each individual resource, which has its own implementations of wrappers around Amazon Service endpoints.
 As data comes out of each of the resources as a pass or fail on the create of the individual resource, those values are passed back to CloudFormation as events.
 Once CloudFormation has the events, it publishes it an SNS topic, which we can subscribe to like a normal SNS topic.
-One common use case for subscribing to that topic is to subscribe a user by their email to a very, very long running stack.
+One common use case for subscribing to that topic is to subscribe a user by their email to a very, very long-running stack.
 For instance, one where we need to create a large cluster database that could take up to an hour.
 Another more powerful technique is to make a server or Amazon Service subscribe to the SNS message and then implement custom behavior that triggers off of certain stack events, such as completion.

 Here I use Lambda, but we can use any SNS subscriber we want and implement the logic on any platform we want.
 We also have the opportunity to send custom notifications out of our server or Lambda or SNS subscriber that receives the message.
 We can use this to enrich the message rather than sending the raw one.